-The coordination when a trauma patient arrives is amazing.
-Patients come in to the ER in urgent situations where the cause if injury or disease isn’t yet known.
-Doctors, nurses, techs, pharmacists and other medical professionals cohesively work together to give fast life-saving medical treatment.
+The coordination when a trauma patient arrives is impressive.
+Patients come into the ER in urgent situations where the cause of injury or disease isn’t yet known.
+Doctors, nurses, techs, pharmacists, and other medical professionals cohesively work together to give fast life-saving medical treatment.

-In addition, emergency room nurses often have their own sections but there are also many “resource” nurses on the floor to assist with additional patient care.
+Also, emergency room nurses often have their own sections, but there are also many “resource” nurses on the floor to assist with additional patient care.
 When a patient arrives with a more serious condition, there are always nurses who come in to help.

 The emergency room moves fast.

 Many call it “organized chaos.”
-The emergency room is fine-tuned machine with each nurse component working semi-gracefully around one another.
-From the outside it might look like craziness, but the madness always has a method.
+The emergency room is a fine-tuned machine with each nurse component working semi-gracefully around one another.
+From the outside, it might look like craziness, but the madness always has a method.

 I am constantly learning.

 I am a closet science geek.
 And I love the cerebral stimulation that I get as an emergency room nurse.
 I have had the opportunity to see more disease states, complex injuries, and unusual diagnoses then I ever could have imagined even existed.

 It would not be an exaggeration to say I learn ten new things every day at work.
 To top it off, I am surrounded by some of the most intelligent people I have ever met.
 Many of my co-workers have the same drive for helping people I do.
 They motivate me to keep learning.